429error/quote-app/README.md

 ## Random Quote Engine

-A sleek, web-based Python application that fetches real-time wisdom from the internet.
-Built with **Streamlit** and powered by the **ZenQuotes API**.
+A sleek, web-based Python application that fetches real-time wisdom from the internet and dispalys on the UI Built with **Streamlit** and powered by the **ZenQuotes API**.

 ## Features
 * **Instant Generation:** Get a new, hand-picked quote with a single click.
 * **Dynamic UI:** Clean, responsive web interface.
 * **External API Integration:** Connects live to `zenquotes.io` for an endless supply of inspiration.
-* **Custom Styling:** Enhanced with CSS for a modern look and feel.
+* **Custom Styling:** Enhanced with CSS for a modern dark look and feel.

 ## Getting Started